 Time can be saved by baking an entire batch of cookies at the same time.
 The cookies will bake evenly and be done all at once.
 The baking time may be shorter due to the warm circulating air.
 For small items such as cookies, check to see if they are done one to two minutes before the recipe time.
 For larger baked items such as cakes, check five to six minutes before the time indicated on the recipe.

 Convection cooking of meat and poultry will result in foods that are brown and crispy on the outside and moist and juicy on the inside.
-Large meat or poultry items may cook up to 30 minutes less than the suggested time so check them early so they will not be over baked.
-Use of the built-in meat probe will provide more accurate results than the "minute per pound" method (see "Programming the Meat Probe" on page 23).
+Large meat or poultry items may cook up to 30 minutes less than the suggested time so check them so they will not be over baked.
+A meat thermometer or an instant read thermometer will provide more accurate results than the "minute per pound" method.
 The larger the piece of meat or poultry, the more time you will save.